nathimel/rectangle_categories/README.md

 `python3 src/analyze.py path_to_config_file`

 A YAML configuration file should be created in [/configs](/configs) specifying parameters of the experiment (such as NN architecture, etc).

+TODO:

+- change the input to be coordinates, so that features now encode information about distance of the stimulus to previously seen stimuli.
+- try other learners, most obviously Decision Trees, bayesian classifiers, etc.